 Further, the law forbids the opening of new Australian online casinos, but does not order the closure of online casinos that had managed to get up and running prior to the 2001 Act.
 This left Lasseters Online in the position of being the only legitimate online casino in Australia.
 However, the passing of the American UIGEA in the interim had a significant impact on the business of Lasseters Online, who under Australia's trade agreements with the USA was forced to bar US players.
 As a result, Lasseters announced their closure in 2008, citing the loss of business due to the UIGEA as a major contributing factor.

-Online gambling remains in an odd legal position in Australia: on the one hand it is not illegal for a person to play poker or casino games online, but on the other hand it is specifically illegal for any enterprise to offer online gambling services to Australians, provided they are respectful of Australian law.
-The reality is that the vast majority of online casinos and poker rooms happily accept Australian players as they do not operate under Australian law, and are apparently unconcerned by threat of prosecution in Australia.
+Online gambling remains in an odd legal position in Australia: on the one hand it is not illegal for a person to play poker or casino games online, but on the other hand it is specifically illegal for any unlicensed enterprise to offer online gambling services to Australians.
+The reality is that many online casinos and poker rooms happily accept Australian players as they do not operate under Australian law, and are apparently unconcerned by threat of prosecution in Australia.
 At the time of writing, no operator has ever been prosecuted under these laws.